How to Scope a Software Project Without Overbuilding (2026 Data)

-Why Most Software Projects Are Over-Scoped
+Why Most Software Projects Fail Before They Start

 Here's a pattern we see constantly: a founder comes to us with a 30-page requirements document.
 It describes every feature, every screen, every edge case.
 It's thorough.
-It's also 3x bigger than what they actually need to launch.
+It's also 3× bigger than what they actually need to launch.

 Scope creep doesn't just happen during development — it starts during planning.
 And it's the #1 reason software projects go over budget and over timeline.